Fitzgerald Advisors: Whole Loan Advisors, Debt & Note Brokers

 4. Get everything in writing: To protect yourself and ensure that everyone is on the same page, be sure to get all terms of the agreement in writing.
 This may include a promissory note or other legal document outlining the terms of the loan.

-5. Understand the risks: While seller financing can benefit both buyers and sellers, it comes with some risks.
+6. Understand the risks: While seller financing can benefit both buyers and sellers, it comes with some risks.
 For example, if the buyer defaults on their payments, it can be difficult for the seller to recoup their losses.

 By following these tips and consulting with professionals as needed, you can explore seller financing as an option for buying or selling a home while minimizing risk and ensuring the property as is and that all legal property tax requirements are met.

-How do you calculate seller financing?
+How do you calculate seller financing interest rate?

 If you buy a $100,000 mortgage for an annual rate of 8%, the loan amount would be $100,000 x 0.09 = $88,000.
 If $100,000 were borrowed at a monthly payment of 8%, that will look like 666.67 monthly.

-In conclusion: Seller financing can be an attractive option for both buyers and sellers looking for alternative financing options.
+In conclusion: Seller financing transactions can be an attractive option for both buyers and sellers looking for alternative financing options.
 By structuring a bank financing deal through a promissory note or other legal documents, both parties can benefit from flexible terms and faster closing times than conventional financing does.
 Consult an attorney before entering into any real estate transaction involving seller financing.

 Scroll to Top